 It is simplest for MySQL Cluster Manager software upgrades if the agent repository and the agent configuration file are located outside of the agent installation directory.
-Suppose the old version of the agent is installed to /opt/mcm-1.4.8, and that it uses the directory /var/opt/mcm for its agent repository and /etc/mcm/mcmd.ini for its configuration file.
-In this case, to make the new binaries use the same configuration and repository, create first the new configuration file (in the format for MySQL Cluster Manager 8.0 format), at a desired location.
+Suppose the old version of the agent is installed to $\sqrt{\frac{n}{mcm}-8.0.42}$ , and that it uses the directory $\sqrt{\frac{n}{mcm}-mcm}$ for its agent repository and /etc/mcm/mcmd.ini for its configuration file.
+In this case, to make the new binaries use the same configuration and repository, create first the new configuration file (in the format for MySQL Cluster Manager 8.4), at a desired location.
 You can do this by making a copy of the sample configuration file to the described location.

+'''

-cp /mcm-install-dir/doc/sample\mcmd.conf /etc/mcm/mcmd.conf
+cp /mcm-install-dir/doc/sample_mcmd.conf /etc/mcm/mcmd.conf

+'''
-You should then copy over the old configuration settings from the 1.4 configuration file to the new configuration file, paying special attention to the differences in the configuration file format and the agent options for MySQL Cluster Manager 8.0 (see Chapter 2, What Is New in MySQL Cluster Manager 8.0 and data\folder=/var/opt/mcm

-Section 3.4, "MySQL Cluster Manager Configuration File" for details.
-(For upgrade within the 8.0 series, you can just reuse the old configuration file, making adjustments only for options that have changed from version to version.)
+You should then copy over the old configuration settings from the 8.0 configuration file to the new configuration file, paying special attention to any differences in the configuration file format and the agent options (see Chapter 2, What Is New in MySQL Cluster Manager 8.4 and Section 3.4, "MySQL Cluster Manager Configuration File" for details; for upgrade from the 8.1 series and later, you can just reuse the old configuration file, making adjustments only for options that have changed from version to version.)

-To use the old data repository, add the following line to the new copy of the mcmd.conf file:
+To use the old data repository, add the following line to the new copy of the mand.conf file: